jeffreymli/datascience_education/python-deliberate-practice.md

 Method of Learning
 1. Read Clean Python - Debugging/Testing or Read Scikit Learn Test Cases
-2. Write test cases for at least one previously written function [20 minutes]
-3. Commit my code to Github
+2. Interpretability Class [40 minutes]
+- Write code for interpretability class
+- Get Stuck
+- Identify concept to get unstuck
+- Understand the concept

 Specific Outcome - Write Unit Tests for Interpretability class

 **4. Project - Productionize Interpretability Class or write Diff-in-Diff Library [11/24 to 11/31]** - Interpretability Class is already written.
 Re-writing dash_ml will likely be too much to take on.
 However, improving upon the interpretability class will allow me to apply everything learned in the prior three weeks.
 It'll also force me to get feedback from co-workers.

+Method of Learning
+1. Write code for interpretability class
+2. Get Stuck
+3. Identify concept to get unstuck
+4. Understand the concept

 **5. Python Runtimes [12/1 to 12/8]**  - Understand Big Oh notation and the speed of different implementations.
 Key here is to better understand how code runs underneath the hood so I can speed up my code.